SamuilMladenov/Team5Project/Team Project/README.md

-# Project Title: {Insert name}
+# Project Title: Javaquizzy

 ## Project Description

-The {Insert name} is an interactive quiz application designed to test and enhance your Java programming knowledge.
+The Javaquizzy is an interactive quiz application designed to test and enhance your Java programming knowledge.
 Users can engage with a series of coding challenges by answering multiple-choice questions, and reviewing their mistakes in the Java code snippets.

 ## What Your Application Does